Last updated on January 17th, 2023

 CASAA – The Consumer Advocates for Smoke-free Alternatives Association has made it easy for all vapers to contact their state representatives and senators to request they vote for fair regulations that focus on quality e-cigarette production and age restrictions and less on costly, unreasonable new product filings that will stifle ecig innovation.

-Smokers who have tried pharmaceutical nicotine replacement products and failed, continue to be attracted to e-cigarettes; the smoking alternative more doctors are recommending; one that offers the physical sensation of smoking without the tobacco combustion, tobacco smoke, flame or toxins of tobacco cigarettes.
+Smokers who have tried pharmaceutical nicotine replacement products and failed, continue to be attracted to vaping; the smoking alternative more doctors are recommending; one that offers the physical sensation of smoking without the tobacco combustion, tobacco smoke, flame or toxins of tobacco cigarettes.

 The End of the Tobacco Industry?

 Health policy consultant, Dr. Joel Nitzkin has said,